Artoriun/kov-cs-poetry/README.md

 - Auto-reload on device orientation change to ensure correct layout

 ### Home Page Carousel
-- Displays poems marked as **Featured** in the admin portal (falls back to the first five poems if none are featured)
+- Displays poems marked as **Featured** in the admin portal (falls back to the first five poems if none are featured); poems without overlay text are excluded
 - Auto-advances based on poem line count (2.5 seconds per line)
 - Pauses on hover; drag-aware (dragging doesn't navigate to detail page)
 - Text overlay fades out at the bottom when content is long